ZKC19940412/mluvspec/simulation-files/spectra_calculations/README.md

 # `spectra_calculations`

-spectra_calculations illustrate how to perform excited-state calculations using  [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal) 4.2.1.
+spectra_calculations illustrate how to perform spectra calculations using  [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal) 4.2.1.

-- input folder contains ORCA input files for each of the 10 aromatic molecules to perform excited-state calculations at the level of STEOM-DLPNO-CCSD/def2-TZVP.
+- input folder contains ORCA input files for each of the 10 aromatic molecules to perform spectra calculations at the level of STEOM-DLPNO-CCSD/def2-TZVP.
 -   output folder contains the corresponding output files for  each of the 10 aromatic molecules.

 - To perform excited-state calculations using ORCA 4.2.1, execute the following line in terminal: